 The University of Houston Police Department realizes that confusion, different perceptions, or the timeliness of information sometimes will result in descriptions that produce different versions of the same incident.
 Beyond legitimate error, however, the deliberate making of a report that the complainant knows to be false or misleading could constitute a violation of State Law.

 Many concerns can be explained satisfactorily by a visit or telephone call to the employee's supervisor.
 The supervisor will talk with you about your concern and try to resolve it.
+You can call police dispatch at 713-743-3333 any time and ask to speak with a supervisor.
 Citizens who do not wish to resolve their concerns this way are encouraged to make use of our citizen complaint process.